 The growing number of rare diseases awaiting treatment are an important public health issue.
 Often the scarcity of incentives for drug manufacturers and the lack of documentation supporting the applications limit the number of new orphan drugs.

-Orphan Drug legislation aims at providing incentives for pharmaceutical companies to develop and market medicinal products to treat rare diseases.
+Orphan medicines legislation aims at providing incentives for pharmaceutical companies to develop and market medicinal products to treat rare diseases.

 A ground-breaking precedent was set by the United States in 1983 when the Orphan Drug Act came into effect.
-In the 1990s, first Japan, then Australia adopted orphan drug legislations.
+In the 1990s, first Japan, then Australia adopted orphan medicineslegislations.

 Following the adoption of the regulation, an EU committee named the Committee for Orphan Medicinal Products (COMP) was created within the European Medicines Agency to review the applications for medicinal products seeking an "orphan" designation.